jojozhuang/jojozhuang.github.io/_posts/2016-11-21-using-mongodb-in-shell.md

 ```
 ![MIME Type](/public/pics/2016-11-21/delete.png){:width="700px"}

-Specify '1' in the delete method to delete only the first record if there are multiple records.
+Specify '1' in the delete method to delete only the first one if there are multiple records.
 ```sh
 > db.<Collection>.remove(DELETION_CRITERIA,1)
 ```